YangFangShu/FCNVMB-Deep-learning-based-seismic-velocity-model-building/README.md

 ![Flowchart of the FCN-based inversion process](/images/schematic.png)

 We design the CNN based on the famous [U-Net architecture](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28).
 We extensively validate the proposed method on similate data and experimental data (i.e. [SEG salt model](https://wiki.seg.org/wiki/Open_data#SEG.2FEAGE_Salt_and_Overthrust_Models)).
 The following two figures show several visual resultes of our method compared with full waveform inversion (FWI).
-It denotes that our proposed method is generally available for velocity model building.
+It denotes that our proposed method is generally feasible for velocity model building.

 ![Comparisons of the velocity inversion (simulated models)](/images/simulateresult.png)